 CHEFS GUIDE TO PROCUREMENT

 This quick guide is meant to educate and inspire those questioning to profitability of sourcing local food.
 Download the presentation here.

 If you’re selling or sourcing Ontario food, this site offers you the easiest and most effective way to connect with potential partners.
 It’s an online market place.
 Need peppers?
 Just search peppers and everyone with peppers available that week pops up!

 Get farm fresh food, whether it’s fruit, vegetables, grains or dairy, delivered right to your restaurant.
 100kmfoods.com

 Proudly Canadian and family-owned, Flanagan’s is the largest Canadian owned, independent foodservice distributor in the country.
 They have a strong commitment to identifying and sourcing Ontario products.
 Find a rep near you at flanagan.ca

-We’re here to help.
-Check out the Feast On Preferred Purveyors or send us a note.
+Whether you're looking for unique proteins, heirloom vegetables or processed products, we're here to help.
+Check out the Feast On Purveyors or send us a note.
 We’ll help you find it.